Yam Kim-fai: The Choice Made

 Yam went one step further by telling her supporters to see herself in Loong when time spent with Loong came to fruition.
 (Loong has been widely known as a quick learner.)
 That's the most important ringing endorsement from a mentor/Sifu.
 Lam gave the lad of his choice a brand (troupe) name just like Yam gave Loong the Chor Fung Ming brand name in 1982.
 Fung (phoenix), since the Golden Fung Ping, has been a popular reference for more than seven decades and used by many actresses as newcomers.
 It is golden.
 Early 1980s, with her successor well established as a professional career Cantonese opera performer, Yam moved to Canada.
 In 1989, she died at home in Hong Kong due to pleural effusion.

 The 2004 emotional reunion backstage caught on tape was the best resonance of Yam's endorsement.
-Mrs. Ho from Macau passed away (age 98) on 16 June 2016 but wanted no attention from Cantonese opera community.
+Mrs. Ho from Macau died (age 98) on 16 June 2016 but wanted no attention from Cantonese opera community.
 She was a well-known enthusiast just like her husband and a renowned vocalist.
 (Her opera voice was male.)
 She held Loong nose-to-nose for long minutes after the 2004 performance, Loong's return to stage after the 12-year sabbatical.
 Mrs. Ho continued to be in the audience as well as backstage for the next few years of Loong's performances, the 2007 homecoming as successor of Yam in particular.